Timothy-Sorber/No-Lag/README.md

 # No-Lag
-Clears all lag in your minecraft server
+Clears all ground items in your minecraft server every 120 seconds.

+Just put it in the scripts folder of the skript folder in your minecraft server.
+(You need skript for this to work at all)